 Known as the “silent thief of sight,” open angle glaucoma, typically causes no pain and produces no symptoms until noticeable vision loss occurs.
 For this reason, glaucoma often progresses undetected until the optic nerve already has been irreversibly damaged, with varying degrees of permanent vision loss.

 Acute angle-closure glaucoma symptoms may occur suddenly and can include blurry vision, halos around lights, intense eye pain, nausea and vomiting.
-If you have these symptoms, make sure you immediately call a Vision Care Specialists eye doctor or visit the emergency room immediately so steps can be taken to prevent permanent vision loss.
+If you have these symptoms, make sure you immediately call a Vision Care Specialists glaucoma specialist or visit the emergency room immediately so steps can be taken to prevent permanent vision loss.

 Once diagnosed with glaucoma, one of our Colorado eye doctors will schedule you to be seen in the office for multiple times in addition to your comprehensive eye examination to monitor the progression of your glaucoma.
 Glaucoma treatment and regular monitoring is imperative to prevent further vision loss.

-Vision Care Specialists is the most experienced practice in the Rocky Mountain Region.
-Our Colorado eye doctors and exceptional staff provide you with the widest array of current options for optimizing your vision.
+Vision Care Specialists has the most experienced practice in the Rocky Mountain Region.
+Our eye doctors and exceptional staff provide you with the widest array of current options for optimizing your vision.